dfpinzon/TDAML/Home.md

 # Introduction

 This tutorial accompanies the NSF-CBMS Conference and Software Day on Topological Methods in Machine Learning and Artificial Intelligence, http://blogs.cofc.edu/cbms-tda2019/.
 It was written by Henry Adams, Melissa McGuirl, and Yitzchak Solomon.
-It relies on code from scikit-learn (http://scikit-learn.org/stable/), Ripser (https://github.com/Ripser/ripser), and a variety of other places, referenced throughout the text.
+It uses code from scikit-learn (http://scikit-learn.org/stable/), Ripser (https://github.com/Ripser/ripser), and a variety of other places, referenced throughout the text.

 If you code up a cool related example, please let us know and we may add it to this repository!

-# Python

-The code in this repository is written in Python.

-Installing and running new code is annoying, especially if it is in a language (perhaps Python) that is unfamiliar to you.
-Nevertheless, we believe that it is extremely important for all practitioners of machine learning to have some exposure to Python.
-For this reason, the time you spend getting python running on your machine is time well spent, even though this can feel like a frustrating investment of time.

-If you don't yet have Python, and if you are a PC user, then we recommend installing Anaconda (https://www.anaconda.com/download/#macos).
-If you don't yet have Python, and if you are a Mac user, then we recommend installing Python 2.7.15 at (https://www.python.org/downloads/release/python-2715/).
-We expect the code to work with an existing version of Python that you may happen to have already.

 # Persistent homology